Fabio Liverani: Leyton Orient

-On 8 December 2014, Liverani was appointed as manager of English League One team, Leyton Orient on a 2 1/2-year contract replacing Mauro Milanese who returned to his role as Sporting Director after 8 matches in charge.
+On 8 December 2014, Liverani was appointed as manager of English League One team, Leyton Orient on a 2 1/2-year contract replacing Mauro Milanese who returned to his role as Sporting Director after eight matches in charge.
 Following their relegation to League Two, Liverani left the club by mutual consent in May 2015.

 Ternana

-On 6 March 2017, Liverani was appointed as manager of Serie B team, Ternana Calcio replacing Carmine Gautieri who was sacked after gaining only 3 points in 7 matches.
+On 6 March 2017, Liverani was appointed as manager of Serie B team, Ternana replacing Carmine Gautieri who was sacked after gaining only three points in seven matches.
 Ternana was last with only 23 points in 29 matches, but he gained 26 points in 13 games to avoid direct relegation as well as play-outs.
 At the end of the season, with the club under new ownership, Liverani's contract was not renewed.

 Lecce

 On 17 September 2017, Liverani was appointed manager of Lecce, with whom he achieved two direct promotions from Serie C to Serie A, thus bringing the Salento club back to the Italian top-tier league after seven years.
-Lecce made it to the last day of the 2019–20 season before being relegated with a 4–3 home loss to Parma.
+Lecce made it to the last day of the 2019–20 season, before being relegated with a 4–3 home loss to Parma.
 On 19 August 2020, Liverani was sacked.